Promethazine and codeine (Oral route)

 - Phenergan w/Codeine

-Promethazine/codeine use is contraindicated in pediatric patients under 6 years of age.
-Concomitant use of respiratory depressants has an association with respiratory depression, and sometimes death, in pediatric patients.
+Promethazine and codeine use is contraindicated in pediatric patients younger than 6 years.
+Concomitant use of promethazine products with other respiratory depressants has an association with respiratory depression, and sometimes death, in pediatric patients.
 Postmarketing cases of respiratory depression, including fatalities, have been reported with a wide range of weight-based promethazine doses in pediatric patients younger than 2 years.
-Respiratory depression and death have occurred in children who received codeine following tonsillectomy and/or adenoidectomy and had evidence of being ultrarapid metabolizers of codeine due to CYP2D6 polymorphism .
+Respiratory depression and death have occurred in children who received codeine following tonsillectomy and/or adenoidectomy and had evidence of being ultrarapid metabolizers of codeine due to CYP2D6 polymorphism.
+Concomitant use of opioids and benzodiazepines may result in profound sedation, respiratory depression, coma, and death.
+Avoid use of opioid cough medications in patients taking benzodiazepines, other CNS depressants, or alcohol .

 Antitussive, Opioid/Antihistamine Combination